Lethal Weapon 3: Box office

+Lethal Weapon 3 made $33.2 million during its opening weekend.
 The $35 million film was a big box-office success, earning $145 million.
 Although slightly less than the $150 million domestic gross of the first sequel, it was nevertheless the second-most successful summer film of 1992 (after Batman Returns) and the fifth most profitable film of the year, as well as the highest-grossing in the film series worldwide with $320 million worldwide.

 After the film's success, Warner Bros. head Robert A. Daly bought Land Rovers for Gibson, Glover, Pesci, Russo, Donner, Boam, and producer Joel Silver.
 Daly later said "It cost us $320,000 to buy those Land Rovers, and we were criticized left and right for the expense.
 Do you know what it got us?
 Lethal Weapon 4, which made $285 million".

 Critical reception

-Rotten Tomatoes gives the film a score of 58%, with an average rating of 5.6/10, based on 48 reviews from critics.
-The website's "Critics Consensus" for the film reads, "Murtaugh and Riggs remain an appealing partnership, but Lethal Weapon 3 struggles to give them a worthy new adventure as it cranks up the camp along with the mean-spiritedness".
-Metacritic gives a weighted average rating of 40/100 from 26 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film a positive review, awarding it 3 out of 4 stars.

+In 2025, The Hollywood Reporter listed Lethal Weapon 3 as having the best stunts of 1992.